akeneo/pim-community-dev/src/Akeneo/Platform/Bundle/FeatureFlagBundle/README.md

 To ease developments, the _FeatureFlagBundle_ comes with the the implementation `Akeneo\Platform\Bundle\FeatureFlagBundle\Configuration\EnvVarFeatureFlag`.
 It allows to know if a feature is activated by checking an environment variable.
 When you want to use this class, all you have to do is to declare a service.

 Please, name your environment variable `FLAG_FOO_ENABLED`, where `FOO` is obviously the name of your feature.
+Using this convention will allow us to enable all flags on a PR's CI.
+And thus you'll be able to test your feature even it's disabled on production (aka, if you have put `FLAG_FOO_ENABLED=0` in the `.env` file).

 ### About the frontend